A guest post by Stephanie Stanhope, with an introduction by Yours Truly

 I know I’ve not put in much time here on Molly and the Princess of late, but I have written guest posts for two other – wonderful – blogs this week.

 First, the lovely Jade’s Love Lust and Fairy Dust beauty blog.
 Jade is on holiday in Florida (lucky thing!) and I am very honoured that I am one of her guest bloggers while she is away.
-I’ve written about my very favourite natural skin care brand, Dr Hauschka, and their Radiant You cleansing regime.
-You can read my post here.
+I’ve written about my very favourite natural skin care brand’s cleansing and moisturising products: Dr Hauschka Radiant You Regime.

 My second guest post is for Ms Wanda’s Wardrobe, a fantastic uberblog featuring news and features on ethical fashion, campaigns to make the High Street more ethical, and a shop.
-I write about my long-term relationship with secondhand and vintage clothing, and have thrown in a picture of my lovely daughter wearing a dress made from an (already second-hand) dress of mine for good measure.
-You also get to see the Princess in all her glory.
-Check it out here.
+I write about my long-term relationship with secondhand and vintage clothing: Find Your Inner Magpie and Get Thrifting.
+I have thrown in a picture of my lovely daughter wearing a dress made from an (already second-hand) dress of mine for good measure and you also get to see the Princess in all her glory.

 Normal blogging service shall resume shortly.
 Have a lovely weekend all x